 At the North-west angle of the “Merveille”, the least accessible part of the Mount, are located the archives of the Abbey and its monastery.
 The “Merveille” also contributes to the reinforcement of the defensive character of the Mount, protecting the Northern flank of the Abbey.

 “Le cloître” (The Cloister).
 Contrary to tradition, this cloister was not built at the centre of the monastery and thus does not link with all the other buildings.
 Nonetheless, as in every monastery, it is a place of contemplation, of promenade uniquely for the monks.
-It also used to serve as an open air library as monks were usually copying books or simply reading.
+It also used to serve as an open-air library as monks were usually copying books or simply reading.
 The cloister has a beautiful garden encircled by covered galleries, to allow the monks to walk and stay there while it is raining.
-In order to build this space, the northern part of the Abbey’s transept had to be partially reduced.
-The western, gallery was supposed open onto another building, mentioned before, and the three bay windows would have been the doors.
+In order to build this space, the northern part of Abbey’s transept had to be partially reduced.
+The western, gallery was supposed to open onto another building, mentioned before, and the three-bay windows would have been the doors.
 The cloister was built as the expression of God in a human form.
 In fact, the cloister embodies the link between the people and God, the land and the sea, the ground and the sky and its granite columns were sculpted to match the average size of a man.
 Also, the distance between two pillars is exactly the same as the average width of a man.

 “Le réfectoire” (the refectory).
 Mealtime is a very important part of monastery life which explains why the refectory was built so carefully.
 Considering the size and the fact that the refectory was on the top of other buildings, a vault would have been too heavy and architects chose instead a large central frame, reminiscent of the nave.
 Another feature of the refectory is that it is really bright even though no windows are visible when you enter the room.
 In fact, there are windows but thanks to its design, they are not visible when you are not facing them, probably because the monks did not want the refectory to be too luxurious and wanted to keep this image of austerity.

 “La salle des Hôtes” (Hosts’ room).
 It is in this room where the Abbot received very important visitors.
-They are two naves were tables were displayed, two big fireplaces where the food was cooked and latrines on the northern wall.
+They are two naves where tables were displayed, two big fireplaces where the food was cooked and latrines on the northern wall.
 Germain Bazin described this room as one of the most beautiful creations of civilian architecture during the Middle-Age.
 Indeed, if you imagine this room as it was back in the time, with its paintings, sculptures, tapestries, tiles, added to the natural beauty of the columns and rib vaults, it must have been stunning.
-Adjacent to the southern wall, St. Madeleine chapel allowed travellers to pray before and after their meal.
+Adjacent to the southern wall, the St. Madeleine chapel allowed travellers to pray before and after their meal.

 “La salle des Chevaliers” (the Knight’s room).
 This room earned its name from the St. Michael Knights’ Order, founded by King Louis XI.
 However, it seems that no assemblies were held in this room.
 It was used more by the monks as another room for meditation.
 In fact, historians think that tapestries separated this big room into smaller areas, allowing the monks to pray quietly.
 Some tapestries would also have separated the southern passage allowing hosts to go to the church without disturbing monks who were occupied in copying and illustrating manuscripts.